 Crime Tip Hotline: 847/933-TIPS (8477)

-Click here to ask the Skokie Police Department a question.
+Click here to report a crime tip to the Skokie Police Department.

 Police Department Links

 - Help the Skokie Police Department resolve criminal cases.